Redeconve manual¶

 2.2 Sampling¶

 Down-sampling is another way to deal with large scRNA datasets.
-Function cell.sampling
+Function cell.sampling is designed for this.

 idx <- cell.sampling(ncells = 500, annotations, size = 200, prot = T)